 We believe it is important to work within a multi-disciplinary team, therefore, after receiving a referral and liaising with your vet, we will keep them updated on your pet’s progress and work with them to ensure your animal is receiving the best possible care.

-Each session will consist of a full gait analysis, observation of their static conformation/posture, thorough palpation including range of motion assessments and muscle mass measurements; in order to track progress.
+Each session will consist of a full gait analysis, observation of their static conformation/posture and thorough palpation including range of motion assessments.
 Advanced techniques may be applied dependent on your dog’s ability, enabling us to achieve the desired gait and restore normal function.

 Our friendly environment will put both you and your dog at ease and we truly believe the importance of going at your pets pace to create a comfortable setting and help them to enjoy their time with us.